Quant-Insight/Qi_API/README.md

                 api_instance = qi_client.DefaultApi(qi_client.ApiClient(configuration))

-## How to use QI Use-Case Wrapper?
+## How to use Qi wrapper?

 * You need to have the library retrying installed:

          !pip install retrying

-* Download the QI_API_Library.py file and save it in the same folder your Python files are usually saved.
+* Download the Qi_wrapper.py file and save it in the same folder your Python files are usually saved.

 * As we did it previously, it is necessary to declare your API Key to use our functions.
 However, when using the wrapper you will need to declare it just before importing it as follows:

   * If you are using Jupyter Notebooks:

          %set_env QI_API_KEY = ADD-YOUR-API-KEY-HERE (Make sure the API key is written without '')
-         import QI_API_Library
+         import Qi_wrapper

   * If you are using Visual Studio: